 - Have never been able to practice it consistently, for whatever reason

-We spend a little bit of time every day practicing mindfulness, both in meditation and in your daily life.
-Once you complete the Camp, you’ll have a modest but consistent daily practice, and the ability to bring mindfulness into everyday life.
+Once you complete the Camp, you’ll have a modest but consistent daily practice, and the ability to bring mindfulness into any situation.

 The Camp is a web-based course, and the different sections of the site represent different areas of the Camp.

 When you register, your first step will be to visit the Orientation Lodge.
 Here you’ll learn the details on how Camp Calm works.